Student Resources, Services, and Groups

 Social Work Career Services

-To assist students and graduates with employment information, the School offers social work career services in conjunction with Boston University Center for Career Development.
+To assist students and graduates with employment information, the school offers social work career resources in conjunction with Boston University Center for Career Development.
 Included are:

 - A website with job information and links to social work employment sites